hisptz/dhis2-public-portal/apps/docs/docs/configuration/modules/visualization.md

 - Module Creation
 - Basic Configuration (Without Groups)
 - Grouped Configuration
-- Layout Management
-- Editing & Maintenance

 ---

 ## 1. Visualization Module Creation

-Click the **Create New Module** button to initiate the creation process.
+Click the **Create a new module** button to initiate the creation process.
 A form will appear prompting you to enter:

 - **Label** – User-friendly name for your module.
-- **Type** – Select module type "Visualization".
+- **Type** – module type "Visualization".
 - **ID** – Auto-filled from label.
 > **Note:**  **ID** is used in the URL and should have no spaces.

+![Module Creation Form](../../../static/img/visualization/visualization-module-creation.png)

 Once filled, click **Create**.
 This opens the module configuration screen.

-![Module Creation Form](../../../static/img/visualization/visualization-module-creation.png)

 ## 2. Basic Configuration